 The strength of concrete containing glass aggregates is 10%-20% less than that of concrete containing mineral aggregates.
 This reduction in mechanical properties is due to the lower strength of aggregates as well as less bonding between the glass aggregates and the paste compared to the mineral aggregates.

-Having said that, concrete containing waste glass can be used for indoor applications (where no exposure to aggressive materials and moisture are expected), sidewalks, pavement and curbs (where less strength is required).
+Having said that, you can use concrete containing waste glass for indoor applications (where you don’t expect exposure to aggressive materials and moisture).
+You can also use it for sidewalks, pavements and curbs that require less strength.
 Using this type of concrete in indoor applications eliminates the presence of water and, consequently, ASR distress.

-It should be considered that using waste glass aggregates significantly reduces the concrete mixture’s workability.
+Note that using waste glass aggregates will significantly reduce the concrete mixture’s workability.
 The glass cullets’ angular shapes negatively affect the concrete mixture’s workability.
-Therefore, a superplasticizer is required to ease concrete placement and consolidation.
+Subsequently, you must use a superplasticizer to ease concrete placement and consolidation.

 Research has shown that concrete containing waste glass aggregates has better abrasion resistance than conventional concrete containing mineral aggregates.
-Even if all the mineral aggregates aren’t replaced with glass aggregate, the glass particles rise to the concrete’s surface due to their lower density compared to mineral aggregates and the paste.
+Even if you don’t replace all the mineral aggregates with glass aggregate, the glass particles will rise to the concrete’s surface due to their lower density compared to mineral aggregates and the paste.